Tree Preservation Orders and Conservation Areas

 Tree Preservation Orders

-If you want to work on trees that are covered by a TPO you need to apply on line or use the standard form to get our permission.
+If you want to work on trees that are covered by a TPO you need to apply online or use the standard form to get our permission.
+You may find the guidance notes helpful.

 Once a decision has been made you'll receive a notice to confirm whether or not consent has been granted and details of any conditions you have to follow.
 If you're unhappy with our decision you can appeal.